'Clean' energy production from renewables is a key component of the move towards net-zero.

 Energy storage is therefore critical to be able to realise the full potential of renewables in a farm context.
 We are exploring energy storage solutions at Glensaugh and our primary focus is to assess the potential of hydrogen in this respect.
 As well as its potential as a renewable energy storage medium for all electrical and heating requirements, it could also replace some or all of the hydrocarbons currrently used as farm-associated vehicle fuels.

 Exploring new technological innovations - GREEN HYDROGEN - our HydroGlen project

 Renewable energy technological innovations open up exciting new opportunities, and we are keen to test the potential of some of these in a farm context.
-Our new HydroGlen renewable hydrogen project is doing just that and we are delighted to have been successful (October 2022) in our funding bid to the Scottish Government's Just Transition Fund for detailed design and construction.
+Our HydroGlen renewable hydrogen project is doing just that and we are delighted to have been successful (October 2022) in our funding bid to the Scottish Government's Just Transition Fund for detailed design and construction.
 For information about this project, Please have a look at our HydroGlen feasibility study Leaflet and Summary Report (funded by the Scottish Government Community and Renewable Energy Scheme (CARES) - and watch this space for updates as the project progresses.

 If you are interested to work with us on any of these and other renewable technologies please get in touch.